Up to 35% off Raised Beds

 Oleander

-The leaves are also narrow and elongated, with a glossy green surface on top and a pale and righter texture on the underside.
-The stems have a milky sap inside as well.
-Flowers can come in various colors, such as yellow, white, red, pink, and orange.
-Take extreme caution, as every part of the shrub is poisonous.
-Therefore, keep it away from children and pets.
+The stems contain a milky sap, and the flowers come in a range of colors, including yellow, white, red, pink, and orange.
+Exercise extreme caution with oleander, as every part of the plant is poisonous.
+Be sure to keep it away from children and pets.

 Orange Azalea